priyavprashanth/capstone/README.md

+# Motivation for the project
+Because of Corona, we all have been restricted to stay at home.
+Lack of exercise has taken a toll on my health.
+Was asked by my doctor to ensure I walk 10,000 steps in a day and aim to reduce weight.
+Instead of manually recording my steps on a daily basis, wanted to develop an application similar to pushups logger on Google play which will record the steps on a daily basis that I can review and take required measures for a healthy weight loss.
+Wanted to do a pet project for myself from scatch therefore decided to develop this project and ensured that this project includes all requirements of the Capstone project.

 # Project Description
 The project - Steps Logger  is a web based application with which one can track or keep a record of the number of steps that they have taken on a daily basis.
 One can add as many records of steps taken on a particular day.